A Million Dollars Profit From Property Developments: Nhan Nguyen

 One of the things that I’ve learnt from my mentors is finding that sweet spot.

 I’ll just tell a quick story about his experience and then coming back to my experience.
-He was doing blocks of 20 at one stage and then he expanded it, he was doing 50 townhouses on another deal that was a lower socioeconomic area called Logan that a lot of people may know about, and end product was really cheap at 300,000, 320,000; but he lost money on that project and he basically clarified for himself and for me that you need to find your sweet spot.
+He was doing blocks of 20 at one stage and then he expanded it; he was doing 50 townhouses on another deal that was a lower socioeconomic area called Logan that a lot of people may know about, and end product was really cheap at 300,000, 320,000; but he lost money on that project and he basically clarified for himself and for me that you need to find your sweet spot.
 For me, something around the twenty dwellings is very, very comfortable.

 Nguyen shares with us the types of development projects he has going on at the moment.

 The projects that I’m doing at the moment, the purchase prices are up to two million dollars.
 So one site is about 30 dwellings.
 I paid about a million bucks and my business partner who’s bought the site next door is about 500k, at 1.5 million.
 We’ve got about 30 blocks of land between us that we’re getting approval at this point in time.
 So that’s in council.
 Hopefully that’ll come out the next three months or so.
 Another project I’m working on is a childcare centre, purchase price about 840 and about 2000 square metres which unfortunately we couldn’t get a subdivision or a townhouse approval on.
-But there’s a scope for a childcare centre and then I’m doing two small subdivisions which are essentially buy and hold, because I subdivide the blocks, two into four, and then I’ll build a little mini boarding houses to get super cash flow.
-So in summary I suppose I’ve got a reasonable sized land subdivision, a child care centre which we will get an approval and sell, and then two into four subdivision where we’ll subdivide, hold and build buildings on to rent.
+But there’s a scope for a childcare centre and then I’m doing two small subdivisions which are essentially bought and held, because I subdivide the blocks, two into four, and then I’ll build a little mini boarding houses to get super cash flow.
+So in summary I suppose I’ve got a reasonable-sized land subdivision, a child care centre which we will get an approval and sell, and then two into four subdivisions where we’ll subdivide, hold and build buildings on to rent.
 So it’s a combination of buying, sell and development in the combination of buy and hold.

 The length of these projects depend on the size of the development.

-The two into fours which are ones into twos essentially – one is a 600 square metre, cut that into two, and the other ones are 840 odd square meters, cut that one into two.
+The two into fours which are ones into twos essentially one is a 600 square metre, cut that into two, and the other ones are 840 odd square meters, cut that one into two.
 They’re generally a 6 to 12-month play and that’s what you will find when you’re starting out is the ones and twos up to about ones and the fives or so is that they can be quite inefficient relative to the bigger ones.
 The 30 lotter I’ve owned that for just a bit over a year now and we’ve probably got another 6, 12, maybe 18 months, depending on how we stage the project.
 So the bigger projects can take 18, 24, 36 months depending on the marketplace, finance, rate of sale.
 They do have more bang for the buck but they do have more challenges, more holding costs, more consultants fees.
-It’s a balance and that’s why at this point in time where the market place is I’m happy to be where I am.
+It’s a balance, and that’s why at this point in time where the marketplace is I’m happy to be where I am.
 I don’t need to prove myself and try to compete with the likes of Gurner and the bigger boys who are doing bigger projects.
 It’s about maintaining momentum, confidence and being able to complete projects; you don’t want to have 10 development sites which are all vacant, no rental income and you can’t get it out of the ground because finance is difficult or the planning approvals are very much delayed.
 So it’s about momentum because I know in 12, 24 months the market will pick up again and either way I’m still aggressive with my buying.

 I just need to be very, very conservative with in prices and strategies all the way through.